Quantum fields in teleparallel gravity: renormalization at one-loop: Introduction

 Despite all the differences with respect to general relativity, the dynamical equations of teleparallel gravity are equivalent to the Einstein field equations for a particular choice of the Lagrangian [see Eq.~\eqref{TEGR}].
 This equivalence actually extends to the level of the action, where the boundary term in teleparallel gravity exactly reproduces the Gibbons-Hawking-York term~\cite{Oshita:2017nhn}.
 Such an equivalence, nonetheless, has only been shown to hold classically.
 Since teleparallel gravity adopts the tetrad (or a gauge potential) as opposed to the metric as its fundamental field, it is not clear whether the aforementioned equivalence would extend to quantum scales because (for instance) the path integral is performed with respect to a different variable.
 We recall that non-stationary paths in configuration space also contribute to the path integral, which suggests the violation of this equivalence.
 Even in a semiclassical approximation, where gravity is not quantized, quantum matter fluctuations could induce different interactions with the background, thus departing from the usual result of quantum fields in a general relativistic geometry.

 The purpose of this paper is to study teleparallel gravity in the quantum regime.
 We shall adopt a semiclassical approach by considering quantum fields in a classical teleparallel geometry and calculate the one-loop divergences.
+The quantization of matter fields in spacetime with torsion has a long history (see \cite{Buchbinder:1992rb,Shapiro:2001rz} for in-depth reviews).
+However, we should stress that, unlike other theories with torsion, teleparallel gravity can be formulated as a gauge theory for the group of translations in the affine Minkowski space.
+The feature of translational gauge invariance is indeed what makes teleparallel gravity stand out from the other torsional theories.
+Particularly, the findings of Section~\ref{gaugeonly} cannot be obtained by the simple application of the results of \cite{Buchbinder:1992rb,Shapiro:2001rz} to the teleparallel connection.

-Since teleparallel gravity is a gauge theory formulated in the tangent bundle, it is invariant under both translations, which form the gauge group, and local Lorentz transformations~\cite{Krssak:2018ywd}.
+Teleparallel gravity is thus invariant under both the translational gauge group and local Lorentz transformations~\cite{Krssak:2018ywd}.
 We shall consider coupling prescriptions with respect to both and we shall show how their one-loop structure differ.
 Our main finding is that the local Lorentz symmetry and the lack of additional free parameters are the culprits for the non-renormalizability of quantum fields coupled to gravity.
 A slight modification in the action of the gravitational sector can however be performed in order to absorb all one-loop divergences from matter fields if one also imposes local Lorentz symmetry after quantization (rather than before as usual).
 We stress that such a modification does not require higher derivatives, thus no ghosts or instabilities show up in the theory.